 Club website: www.soroptimisttricities.org

-Soroptimist International (SI) of the TriCities serves the communities of Port Moody, Coquitlam and Port Coquitlam.
+Chartered in 1999, Soroptimist International of the TriCities serves the communities of Port Moody, Coquitlam and Port Coquitlam.
 We are part of Soroptimist International; a global volunteer organization of 76,000 working to improve the lives of women and girls through programs leading to social and economic empowerment.

 We have a membership of 50 dedicated volunteers, and our community impact has grown enormously since our inception 17 years ago.
 Our club is solely volunteer-driven, and the Tri Cities Chamber of Commerce honoured us with the prestigious award of Not-for-Profit of the Year in February 2016.